-In addition to contacting the appropriate county agency, any allegation of sexual abuse of a minor by a priest, deacon or other Church personnel shall also be immediately reported to the Diocesan Victims' Assistance Coordinator, the Rev. Msgr.
-Stephan J. Moloney, toll-free at 1-614-224-2251 or helpisavailable@columbuscatholic.org.
+In addition to contacting the appropriate county agency, any allegation of sexual abuse of a minor by a priest, deacon or other Church personnel shall also be immediately reported to the Diocesan Victims' Assistance Coordinator, toll-free at 1-866-448-0217 or helpisavailable@columbuscatholic.org.

-It is the goal of the Diocese of Columbus to make the Church a place of safety: A place of prayer, ministry, and comfort.
+It is the goal of the Diocese of Columbus to make the Church a place of safety: a place of prayer, ministry, and comfort.
 Everyone who enters our churches, schools, or facilities must be confident in this.
-Not one child or young person should suffer from abuse while at Church.
-In order to assure the safety of our children and young people, the Diocese of Columbus has enacted a complete program of protection.
+Not one minor should suffer from abuse while at Church.
+In order to assure the safety of our minors, the Diocese of Columbus has enacted a complete program of protection.
 As part of this program, the Diocese of Columbus will provide appropriate, just, and pastoral care for anyone who has suffered the crime of sexual abuse of a minor at the hands of diocesan clergy or church employees or volunteers.
 The Diocese of Columbus will report any and all allegations of abuse reported to it to the authorities and will cooperate fully with those authorities.

-Each parish must have a copy of the diocesan policy and procedures for addressing allegations of sexual abuse of minors by priests or deacons and have it readily available for parishioners and staff.
+Each parish must have a copy of the Diocesan policy and procedures for addressing allegations of sexual abuse of minors by priests or deacons and have it readily available for parishioners and staff.

-ADULT CHAPERONES FOR YOUTH ACTIVITIES
+SE 200.30 ADULT CHAPERONES FOR YOUTH ACTIVITIES